Poor London Week

 Not Included: Transport and accommodation in London is not included.

 Customise your week further by selecting from a range of different walks and visits.
 Priced at £20 each you can pick and choose from these 'bolt on' activities, spend extra time in our Research Hub (with library and access to a wide range of family history subscription websites) - or take up the advice of our experts and visit areas relevant to you.
+See below for optional walks and visits.

 Online